Economy of Botswana: Tourism

 A number of national parks and game reserves, with their abundant wildlife and wetlands, are major tourist attractions.

 The main safari destinations for tourism are Moremi Game Reserve in the Okavango Delta, and Chobe National Park.
 Botswana is also participating in community-based natural resource management projects by trying to involve villagers in tourism.
 One example is the village of Khwai and its Khwai Development Trust.

 Botswana was the setting for the 1980 movie The Gods Must Be Crazy, although the movie was mostly filmed in South Africa.

 The seventh season of The Amazing Race visited Botswana.
 Tourism has been stimulated by the series of detective novels by Alexander McCall Smith and the American dramatisation that followed them.

 Agriculture

 More than half of Botswana's population lives in rural areas and depends on subsistence crops and livestock farming.
-Agriculture meets only a small portion of food needs and contributes just 2.6% to GDP as of 2002—primarily through beef exports—but it remains a social and cultural touchstone.
+Agriculture meets only a small portion of food needs and contributes just 1.8% of Botswana's GDP as of 2017, according to the CIA World Factbook.
+2024 estimates stated that it was still less than 2% of Botswana's GDP.
 Cattle raising dominated Botswana's social and economic life before independence.
-The Botswana Meat Commission (BMC) has a monopoly on beef production.
-The national herd was about 2.5 million in the mid-1990s, though the government-ordered slaughter of the entire herd in Botswana's north-west Ngamiland District in 1995 has reduced the number by at least 200,000.
-The slaughter was ordered to prevent the spread of "cattle lung disease" to other parts of the country.
-Unfortunately, their currency is Pula so money is hard to come by.
+The Botswana Meat Commission (BMC) has a monopoly on beef production, however in late 2023, it ended.
+The national herd was about 2.5 million in the mid-1990s, though the 1995 government-ordered slaughter of the entire herd in Botswana's north-west Ngamiland District, to prevent the spread of "cattle lung disease" to other parts of the country, reduced the number by at least 200,000.